MonetDB/monetdb-spark/monetdb-spark/README.md

 Spark should automatically pick up the dialect as long as it's on the class path.
 We're having some problems with that, however.
-Currently it works with native Java applications, with spark-shell as long as the `"driver"` option is passed, and we can't get it to work with PySpark.
+Currently, it works with native Java applications, with spark-shell as long as the `"driver"` option is passed, and we can't get it to work with PySpark.